Category of IP right

 Designs Act of 2003 Chapter 1, Section 10.

 Topographies of Semiconductor Products

 Limitations on exclusivity.
 Anyone may use the following:

-The following types of use do not infringe copyright:
+These types of use shall not infringe copyright

 For comments and feedback please send us an e-mail (email@example.com)